-Frustrated when your child disobeys on purpose?
-Learn how to discipline a toddler who doesn’t listen and encourage cooperation instead.
+Frustrated when your child disobeys on purpose or pushes your buttons?
+Learn how to discipline a toddler who doesn’t listen or ignores you.

 “It’s time to put the toys away,” I tried again, my patience waning.
 “That means you have to stop and put those cars back in the box.”